RamishaRaniK/YouTube-Comment-Analysis-Using-Natural-Language-Processing/README.md

     1_Uncleaneddata_Algo_Wholefile_ML.csv    Python file name: 1_All_to_one_YT.py
 #### 2. Removed empty rows, Unwanted rows
     2_Cleaneddata_Algo_Wholefile_ML.csv      Python file name: 2_Cleaning_YT.py
-#### 3. Sentimental Analysis for whole file using Vader from NLTK
+#### 3. Sentimental Analysis for the whole file using Vader from NLTK
     3_PosNeg(senti)_Vader_Wholefile_ML.csv    Python file name: 3_PosNeg(senti)_Vader_Wholefile.py
-#### 4. Same person may commented many times, if u want to see who commented number of times.
+#### 4. Same person may comment many times if u want to see who commented a number of times.
 Here, I have done for who commented more than 50 times.
 Only lists stored in the file which will be used later.
 Condition depends on your need.
     4_MostCommented_grt50com_list_ML.csv    Python file name: 4_Most commented file.py
-#### 5. With the help of previous list file, entire information of particular people will be stored as .csv file for each subcriber who are all commented more than 50 times.
+#### 5. With the help of previous list file, entire information of particular people will be stored as a .csv file for each subscriber who is all commented more than 50 times.
      5_MostCommented_grt50com_ML(Folder contains .csv)  Python file name: 4_Most commented file.py
 #### 6. Sentimental Analysis for each subcriber comments
      6_PosNeg(senti)_grt50com_Eachsub_ML(Assign Senti to each .csv file from 5. )   Python file name: 5_PosNeg(senti)_grt50com_Eachsub